Skippers of commercial vessels need an operators licence.

 Note: Only certificates issued after 1986 are able to be replaced.

-Most certificates are for life and never expire.
+We recommend redoing courses every 5 years as refreshers.
 Marine Medic and Advanced Sea Survival certificates do expire (after 5 years) and the Coastal Medic NZQA - Blended (every 2 years for workplace compliance and 5 years for Maritime NZ compliance).
+For any enquiries about the Medic course certificate expiry, please contact Triple One Care directly.
+They are the NZQA approved training provider delivering these courses.